Computational-Mechanics-Materials-Lab/AMPES/README.md

 * `<outfile_name>_process_parameter.csv`: a csv file containing process parameter values provided in the input YAML configuration along with a date-of-generation created only if the configuration variable `process_param_request` is true
 * `<outfile_name>_time_series.inp`: a csv file containing time points corresponding to events inside the event series if `time_series` is set to true

+# Example Container

+Examples containing input gcode files, configured .yaml input configuration files, and expected outputs for a single-group run as well as a multi-group run are available [this CodeOcean container](https://codeocean.com/capsule/6016581/tree/v1).

 # Point of Contact

 Matthew W. Priddy - mwpriddy@me.msstate.edu